mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 [^foot-docker-hub]: <https://hub.docker.com/>

-TangoJS project offers Docker images with mTango and Tango itself.
+TangoJS offers Docker images with mTango and Tango itself.
 The images require zero configuration and are designed for instant TangoJS deployment.
 The Tango image[^docker-tangocs] is available in the registry as `tangocs/tango-cs`.
 The mTango image[^docker-mtango] is available as